Shipwrecks UK News Item - 1st February 2008

 of an enormously valuable cargo of coins, worked gold, jewels

-and other artefacts from a shipwreck that is certainly the
+and other artefacts from a shipwreck that was strongly rumoured to be the

 long-sought Merchant Royal.